• Skip to primary navigation

 Are cranberry orange white chocolate cookies safe to eat while pregnant?

-There is nothing in this recipe that should pose a risk to pregnant women, as long as the cookies are prepared hygienically and the ingredients are in good condition.
+There is nothing in this recipe that should pose a risk to pregnant people, as long as the cookies are prepared hygienically and the ingredients are in good condition.

 A Mummy Too does not offer medical advice, please speak to a health professional if you have any concerns or questions.